mrHock89/Web-Development-2025/README.md

 - types of styling our html page
 - create Login page using html and css
 - Created SignUp page as Assignment
+- Learnt about transiton property

 ### To-Do:
 - Create a signup page along with login page [Done]
+- Transiton to button after hovering over it [Done]